rosedj1/CMSOfficeHours/UF/HiPerGator.md

 python3 mypythonscript.py
 # NOTE: The very first line in this script could be something like: #!/usr/bin/env python3
 ```

-Then submit a job to the scheduler.
-- The scheduler submits the job to the 51000 cores!
-- You must prepare a file to tell scheduler what to do (BATCH script)
-    - number of CPUS
-    - RAM
-    - how long to process the job

 ### Notes on submitting to the SLURM scheduler